Treatment of Postpartum Depression

 The baby is born and everyone is happy, and the mother is expected to be the happiest of all.
 But often the opposite is true.

-After giving birth, the mother is often sad, exhausted, overwhelmed not understanding what’s happened to her.
-She may feel guilty by not being able to show the love, maybe even see yourself as a “bad” mother.
+After giving birth, the mother is often sad, exhausted, and overwhelmed, not understanding what’s happened to her.
+She may feel guilty for not being able to show the love; maybe even see yourself as a “bad” mother.

-Such condition appears frequently after the delivery and is called postpartum depression.
+Such a condition appears frequently after delivery and is called postpartum depression.

-In this article we describe the main characteristics of the condition and the treatment options of postpartum depression in Dubai.
+In this article, we describe the main characteristics of the condition and the treatment options for postpartum depression in Dubai.

 What is Postpartum Depression?

-Today the diagnostic manuals introduced the more comprehensive diagnosis: “peripartum depression”, enclosing the old diagnosis: “postpartum depression” or “postnatal depression.”
+Today the diagnostic manuals introduced the more comprehensive diagnosis: “peripartum depression,” enclosing the old diagnosis: “postpartum depression” or “postnatal depression.”
 Peripartum depression refers to depression appearing during the pregnancy and within one year after delivery.
-However, in this article we will use the old term “postpartum depression” as better known to the brought public.
+However, in this article we will use the old term “postpartum depression” as better known to the general public.

 Postpartum depression is the most common mental disorder after childbirth.
 It involves prolonged depressive episodes within the first year after the birth of the child.
 Mothers with postpartum depression develop sadness, fatigue, apathy, and feelings of guilt.
 The immediate mother’s environment often shows little understanding.
-While not understanding the nature of the problem family and friends of a mothers who can’t develop feelings for their children avoid the topic considering it taboo.
+While not understanding the nature of the problem, family and friends of a mother who can’t develop feelings for their children avoid the topic, considering it taboo.
 Many affected mothers suffer in silence out of shame.
-They neglect themselves and the infant or provide only “mechanical care”.
+They neglect themselves and the infant or provide only “mechanical care.”.

 The lack of emotional bond to the child leads to attachment disorders and behavioral problems in the children and later in the mature individuals.

 The untreated postpartum depression tends to intensify over time.
 In the worst case, it can lead to suicide.
-In the most serious cases a severe postpartum depression can end in an extended suicide when the mother doesn’t see any future for herself and paints the same scenario for her child.
+In the most serious cases, severe postpartum depression can end in an extended suicide when the mother doesn’t see any future for herself and paints the same scenario for her child.

 Recognizing Early Signs of Postpartum Depression

-“Baby blues” is a transitory condition associated with mood swings, sadness and fatigue.
-However, if the symptoms persist for more than two weeks, become entrenched and intensify, it may indicate the onset of postpartum depression.
-The condition is not so infrequent as one may think.
+“Baby blues” is a transitory condition associated with mood swings, sadness, and fatigue.
+However, if the symptoms persist for more than two weeks, become entrenched, and intensify, it may indicate the onset of postpartum depression.
+The condition is not as infrequent as one may think.
 Approximately 10 to 15 percent of all new mothers develop postpartum depression.

-Post partum depression typically develops gradually, with initial signs appearing around 4 to 6 weeks after birth but can occur even later, up to one years after childbirth.
+Postpartum depression typically develops gradually, with initial signs appearing around 4 to 6 weeks after birth but can occur even later, up to one year after childbirth.
 Postpartum depression often goes unrecognized, sometimes until much later or even not at all.
 Unlike postpartum baby blues, postpartum depression does not resolve on its own.
 It can have significant effects on the health of both mother and child, necessitating professional medical treatment.

-The symptoms usually subside after few days along with the stabilizing hormon levels and growing daily routine while dealing with the baby.
+The symptoms usually subside after a few days, along with the stabilizing hormone levels and growing daily routine while dealing with the baby.
 Treatment of “baby blues” is typically not required.
 Particularly helpful during this sensitive phase are understanding and support from the partner and other close caregivers.

 What Is Postpartum Psychosis?

-Therefore, postpartum psychosis is always a medical emergency requiring an immediate hospitalisation and treatment.
+Therefore, postpartum psychosis is always a medical emergency requiring immediate hospitalisation and treatment.

 Diagnosing Postpartum Depression at CHMC in Dubai

-Crucial for an effective treatment of postpartum depression is the early recognition and treatment.
-Our psychiatric clinic in Dubai offers a comprehensive diagnostics and professional treatment by our psychiatrist and psychologists.
-The main aspect of the treatment is the involvement of the partner into the therapeutic process.
+Crucial for an effective treatment of postpartum depression is early recognition and treatment.
+Our psychiatric clinic in Dubai offers comprehensive diagnostics and professional treatment by our psychiatrists and psychologists.
+The main aspect of the treatment is the involvement of the partner in the therapeutic process.

-In our psychiatric clinic in Dubai, we diagnose postpartum depression based on the criteria enclosed in the diagnostic manuals, DSM 5.
-It describes the postpartum depression as depression with “peripartum onset”.
-The current psychiatric nomenclature is using the more suitable term: “perinatal depression” which means that the onset of the symptoms happens either during pregnancy or in the time following the delivery.
+In our psychiatric clinic in Dubai, we diagnose postpartum depression based on the criteria enclosed in the diagnostic manuals, DSM-5.
+It describes postpartum depression as depression with “peripartum onset.”
+The current psychiatric nomenclature is using the more suitable term, “perinatal depression,” which means that the onset of the symptoms happens either during pregnancy or in the time following the delivery.

 Causes of Postpartum Depression